Kiss (band): History

-1971–1975: Early years
+1971–1975: early years

 Kiss traces its roots to Wicked Lester, a New York City–based rock band led by Gene Simmons and Paul Stanley.
 That band recorded one album, which was shelved by Epic Records, and played a handful of live shows.
 Simmons and Stanley, feeling a new musical direction was needed, abandoned Wicked Lester in 1972 and began forming a new group.

+Kiss was formed in 1973.
 After breaking up Wicked Lester late in 1972, Simmons and Stanley came across an ad in the East Coast version of Rolling Stone placed by Peter Criss, a drummer from the New York City scene who had previously played in the bands Lips and Chelsea.
 Simmons and Stanley met Criss in a nightclub where he was playing drums.
 After hearing Criss sing, they thought Criss should be in the new band they were forming.
 Criss then auditioned for, and later joined their new band.
 The three focused on a much harder style of rock than that played by Wicked Lester.
 In November 1972, the band played a showcase for Epic Records A&R director Don Ellis, in an effort to secure a record deal.
 In early January 1973, the group added lead guitarist Ace Frehley.
 Frehley impressed the group with his first audition, and was asked back for a second audition.
 A few weeks after Frehley joined, the classic lineup was solidified as the band to be named Kiss.
 They also began experimenting with their image, by wearing makeup and various outfits.

 Stanley came up with the name while he, Simmons, and Criss were driving around New York City.
 Criss mentioned that he had been in a band called Lips, so Stanley said something to the effect of "What about Kiss?"
 Frehley created the now-iconic logo, making the "SS" look like lightning bolts, when he went to write the new band name over "Wicked Lester" on a poster outside the club where they were going to play.
 (Some of Wicked Lester's artwork included one lightning bolt for the "S" in Lester.)
 Later, Stanley designed the logo with a Sharpie and a ruler and accidentally drew the two S's nonparallel because he did it "by eye".
 The art department asked him if he wanted it to be redrafted to be perfect and he said, "It got us this far, let's leave well enough alone.
 Our number one rule has always been no rules."